-Component Description (1) WLAN antennas (1 or 2) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Internal microphones (1 or 2) Record sound.
-(3) Camera lights On: One or more cameras are in use.
-(4) Camera(s) Allow you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 25 .
-Some cameras also allow a facial recognition logon to Windows instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 44 .
+Compo nent Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) Internal microphones Record sound.
+(3) Camera light On: The camera is in use.
+(4) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 20 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

-^{}The antennas are not visible from the outside of the computer, and antenna location varies.
+\The antennas are not visible from the outside of the computer, and antenna location varies.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.